Reading layout

 Cleaning and Normalizing Extracted Text

 Even after successful decoding, scraped data often contains invisible control characters, zero-width spaces, or malformed surrogate pairs that can corrupt databases or break downstream analytics.
 Apply unicodedata.normalize('NFC', text) to standardize character representations into a consistent composed form.
-Strip non-printable characters using targeted regex patterns or list comprehensions, and always validate the final output against your pipeline's expected schema before committing it to storage.
+Strip non-printable characters using targeted regex patterns, and always validate the final output against your pipeline's expected schema before committing to storage.

 Common Mistakes